How to have better foreplay – and better sex

 Arousal is not just a physical act – it’s an emotional and psychological process.
 Our nervous system must feel safe in order to surrender.
 But many of us are stuck in “go mode,” juggling calendars, careers, and internalised expectations, leaving little time for real presence in the body.

 True foreplay begins with slowing down.
 Letting go.
 Releasing the need to perform.
-Many women who struggle with orgasm aren’t broken – they’re just overwhelmed, distracted, or disconnected.
+Many women who struggle with orgasm aren’t broken – they may simply be stressed, distracted, anxious, or disconnected from what helps them feel pleasure.
 Creating rituals of trust, communication, and embodied awareness is just as crucial as technique.

 You could have the most attentive partner in the world, but if your mind is busy or your body doesn’t feel honoured, pleasure will stay on mute.